0psilon/GANs-HomeWork/README.md

 ## GANs - HW_3

-The task was to train a DCGAN architecure and implement and train a new GAN architecture, which was supposed to be based on DCGAN but altered with CSP-blocks used in a generator network.
+The task was to train a DCGAN architecure and implement and train a new GAN architecture, which would be based on DCGAN and altered with CSP-blocks used in a generator network.
 The CelebA dataset (64 x 64 pixels) was used for training.
-The results of a DCGAN performance after 10 epochs of training:
+The results of the DCGAN performance after 10 epochs of training:

 <p><img src="HW_3/pic_examples/dcgan.png"></p>

-However, the new architecture didn't work out that great.
-It was really hard to achieve any signs of convergeance and whatever I got didn't particulary fit what had been expected:
+However, the new architecture didn't perform as hoped.
+It was difficult to achieve any signs of convergeance and whatever was produced didn't particulary fit what had been expected:

 <p><img src="HW_3/pic_examples/csp_gan_2.png"></p>

-Although faces can be seen, it mostly looks like a beginning of a mode collapse, a known problem in generative adversarial approach.
+Although faces can be seen, it mostly looks like the beginning of a mode collapse, a known problem in the generative adversarial approach.

 ## Inpainting - HW_4

-The task was to research and try different pretrained networks for picture inpainting/inhancement.
+The task was to research and try different pretrained networks for picture inpainting/enhancement.
 Such networks as MAT and GPEN were used for the assignment.
-The original picture, masked pictures and results as follows:
+The original picture, masked pictures, and results are as follows:

 Original picture:
 <p><img src="HW_4/pics_and_gifs/cropped_original.png"\></p>